Breaking Into a Nonprofit Fundraising or Development Job

 How can someone get the experience needed to get their first job in the field?

 I’ve found a few of my best jobs through volunteering.
 While you may not land a staff position where you volunteer, the experience, connections, and confidence you gain will likely lead to some open doors.
 The most important thing is to connect with the mission of the organization.
-Find an organization whose mission inspires you to get out there and give your heart to their activities.
+Find an organization with a mission that inspires you to get out there and give your heart to their activities.
 The mission, the leadership, and the staff—inspiration and people—are what make a job joyful, no matter what the challenges.

 Lakshmi Hutchinson is a freelance writer with experience in the nonprofit, education, and HR fields.
 She is particularly interested in issues of educational and workplace equity, and in empowering women to reach their professional goals.
 She lives in Glendale, California with her husband, twin girls, and tuxedo cat.